 The beginning of trail is however marked and there is a visible sign at the entry point.
-According to the Buffalo River Regional Chamber of Commerce’s website, the trail is just two miles round trip.
+The trail is just two miles round trip.

 This trail also seems like it is an old road and is wide and easy to walk on.
 The last little bit of trail, the part that takes you down under the falls, is uneven and rocky so be careful here.

 A little ways further and you can see the top of the falls.
 This is really neat.
-The water just flows down into the rock like it does in a sink or bathtub.
+The water just flows down into the rock as it does in a sink or bathtub.